Prazma/AugCoin/README.md

 **What volunteers do**
 * Promote this project on the SNS (Twitter, Facebook, Instagram)
 * Do the campaigns by the AugPoint Team
+* Actually talk to the people (All fees payed by the organization)

 Why don't you make a change today?

 **Join us! _Let us change the world!_**

+***

+We have made an ultimate choice on working on this project independantly.